 On the other hand, if your Vlogging is a side hustle, you might be shooting mostly in the evenings.
 If so, you may use your domestic lights to help with the ambient lighting.
 Getting bi-color panels makes sense if you are going to use a mix of light sources.
 With bi-color LEDs, you can mix the two lights to color match your room lights.

-If you are after some nice color effects on your background bi-color lights will be a great choice.
+If you are after some nice color effects on your background bi-color lights will be a smart choice.
 You’ve probably seen movies or TV dramas where table lights cast a warm orange light onto a wall.
 You can do the same with bi-color panels.
 Turn off the daylight beads and leave the 3200K LEDs to cast their warm glow.

 Flatter your subject with soft light